 - You’ll receive 1-2 training videos per week.

-- Starting at week four, expect to visit your dog weekly for training sessions.
+- Starting at week four, expect to visit your dog for in-person training sessions.

 - You have lifetime support for your dog.

-I don't just teach your dog commands.
-My focus is on making you a better team.
-I achieve my results through play-based training and building a strong relationship with each dog.
+Our dog training service differs from what you see elsewhere.
+We don’t just teach your dog commands.
+Our focus is on making you a better team.
+We achieve our results through play-based training and building a strong relationship with each dog.
 Together, we design a custom training plan for you and your dog.
-Tailored to your needs and helping your dog meet its full potential.
+Our dog training service is tailored to your needs and helps your dog meet its full potential.

-When working with dogs, I consider the dog's genetic drives.
-I figure out how we can provide your dog with biological fulfillment and as a result, prevent problems from recurring after we got them under control.
+When working with dogs, we consider the dog’s genetic drives.
+During training, we figure out how we can provide your dog with biological fulfillment and, as a result, prevent problems from recurring after we get them under control.

-I have comprehensive knowledge of learning science, evolutionary psychology, and ethology.
-I don't offer simplistic no one-size-fits-all solutions.
-I offer a holistic approach, honoring your dog's being.
+We have comprehensive knowledge of learning science, evolutionary psychology, and ethology, and don’t insult you with simplistic, one-size-fits-all solutions.
+Our dog training service offers a holistic approach, honoring your dog’s being.

-I am a Training without Conflict™ certified professional dog trainer (TWC CPDT).
-In addition, I am a professional member of the International Association of Canine Professionals (IACP) and an evaluator for the American Kennel Club's Canine Good Citizen programs.
-Further, I am the author of the canine behavioral book If Your Dog Could Talk and owner of Happy Dog Training, LLC.
-I have been working with dogs for over sixteen years.
+Ralf is a Training without Conflict™ certified professional dog trainer (TWC CPDT), and Sarah is a Certified Master Trainer.
+In addition, we are professional members of the International Association of Canine Professionals (IACP) and evaluators for the American Kennel Club’s Canine Good Citizen programs.
+Further, Ralf is the author of the canine behavioral book If Your Dog Could Talk.
+Ralf has been working with dogs since 2004 and Sarah since 2011.